 “We want reservations to cease to be a privilege, but to become available to those for whom it will actually save production,” he explained.

-“Some businesses were able to book people in the thousands, while others were left behind because they fell short of the target based on one criterion.
+“Some businesses were able to book people in the thousands, while others were left out because they fell short of the target based on one criterion.
 Therefore, our first hypothesis is that in the absence of legal alternatives for booking, the business is either in danger of stopping, or will be forced to go into the shadows,” Natalukha said.

 According to him, the second hypothesis follows from this: every business that is ready to officially hire employees and honestly pay taxes to the state budget, as required by the orderly legislation of Ukraine, is important.